elatov/elatov.github.io/_posts/2013-01-14-rhcsa-and-rhce-chapter-1-installation.md

 >
 > **HOTPLUG=no** option can be used to prevent a channel bonding interface from being activated when a bonding kernel module is loaded.
 >
 > **HWADDR=MAC-address** where **MAC-address** is the hardware address of the Ethernet device in the form **AA:BB:CC:DD:EE:FF**.
-This directive must be used in machines containing more than one NIC to ensure that the interfaces are assigned the correct device names regardless of the configured load order for each NIC&#8217;s module.
+This directive must be used in machines containing more than one NIC to ensure that the interfaces are assigned the correct device names regardless of the configured load order for each NIC's module.
 This directive should **not** be used in conjunction with **MACADDR**.
 >
 > **IPADDR=address** where **address** is the IP address.
 >